matrixzj/documentations/pages/bash/bash_pure_bible_loops.md

 # Iterate recursively.
 shopt -s globstar
+## shopt
+##      Toggle  the values of variables controlling optional shell behavior.
+##      `globstar`
+##          If set, the pattern ** used in a pathname expansion context will match all files and zero or more directo‐
+##          ries and subdirectories.
+If the pattern is followed by a /, only directories and subdirectories match.
 for file in ~/Pictures/**/*; do
     printf '%s\n' "$file"
 done
 shopt -u globstarq
 ```

 {% include links.html %}